meatnordrink/uplift-blog/_posts/2019-06-26-Depression-App.md

 These benefits are appealing, but not all apps are created equal and not every person benefits from an app.

+## Tip 1: Check if you're a good fit for a depression app

+Depression apps can be quite beneficial and may even help reduce symptoms of anxiety.
+However, there are some people for whom these types of apps may be less effective.

+Using a depression app may not suitable if you have any of the following:
+  - **Bipolar disorder**: An iCBT app may be helpful, but it may not be the most evidence-based option in all cases.
+Check with a professional to see what types of apps could work for you.
+  - **Severe depression**: You may still benefit from using a depression app, particularly an iCBT-based app<sup>vii</sup>, though some studies have been mixed on whether mobile apps are helpful for those with severe depression<sup>viii</sup>.
+Do consider face-to-face therapy with a trained clinician.
+Medication is often helpful for those with severe depression.
+  - **Depression from a physical cause**: Surprisingly, 10% of people diagnosed with depression are actually suffering from other *undiagnosed* medical conditions that cause or contribute to depression, such as hypothyroidism, anemia, sleep apnea, and vitamin D deficiency.
+In these cases, treating depression will be less effective than addressing the underlying issue.
+  - **Suicidal thoughts or behaviors**: Suicidal thoughts are not uncommon for people with depression.
+However, having plans to harm yourself or attempting to do so requires immediate action.
+Most depression apps are not capable of dealing with crises, or in creating safety plans to prevent them.
+(If you’re having suicidal thoughts, see the resources at the bottom of this article, including one app that may be helpful).

+Additionally, most depression apps are self-paced.
+This means **to unlock the best results, you have to put in the effort**.
+There are some guided apps out there that may help you stick with the recommended tools, but in general you decide when and how often to practice the skills you learn.

-## Tip 1: Find an app that’s science-backed or better
+## Tip 2: Find an app that’s science-backed or better

 Unfortunately for those trying to make sense of all the options, a recent study examining 73 of the top-ranking mental health apps in Google Play and iTunes found the science behind apps to be low<sup>i</sup>:
   - 44% of the apps use scientific language to describe their effectiveness, but 25% of these use at least one “scientific” technique for which evidence could not be found.
   - 64% claim to be effective at diagnosing or improving a mental health condition, but only 2 had done their own studies to show that their app works.

-The two apps with their own studies were a chat-bot called [Wysa](https://www.wysa.io/) and a happiness app called [Happify](https://www.happify.com/); at the time the paper was written, [UpLift](http://www.uplift.app), our own depression app, which has conducted its own research<sup>vi</sup>, had only recently been launched.
+The two apps with their own studies were a chat-bot called [Wysa](https://www.wysa.io/) and a happiness app called [Happify](https://www.happify.com/); at the time the paper was written, [UpLift](http://www.uplift.app), our own depression app, which has conducted its own effectiveness research<sup>vi</sup>, had only recently been launched.

 That said, more app developers are hard at work to show their apps can be effective.
 The authors stated that five additional apps had research underway.